mwasdex/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # 11-directories_permissions
 Adds execute permission to all subdirectories of the current owner, group and others.
 Regular files not to be changed

+# 12-directory_permissions
+Creates a directory my_dir with permissions 751